igorcguedes/ytmp3/README.md

     ytmp3 -c -o "Name of the song"

-I recommend place the script in a desired folder, ~/scripts for example, and exporting to .zsrch or bash.
+It is recommended to add the script to the desired folder, ~/scripts for example and exporting to .zsrch or bash.

     export PATH=$HOME/scripts/:$PATH